 As you begin to play at higher levels in basketball, you may see some advanced ball-handlers dribbling the ball behind their back.
 This is an advanced ball handling technique used by players to move around defenders.

 Behind-the-back dribbling in basketball is a type of ball handling.
 The move occurs when a player dribbles the ball behind their back from one hand to another.
-Behind-the-back dribbling is considered to be difficult, and usually, only the best baller handlers can pull it off.
+Behind-the-back dribbling is considered to be difficult, and usually only the best baller handlers can pull the technique off.

-The behind-the-back dribble can be used to keep the ball away from the opponent and move the ball from one hand to another.
-If the ball handler baits the defender to reach for the ball, a quick behind the back dribble can be very effective and can create an open lane to the basket.
+The behind-the-back dribble can be used to keep the ball away from an opponent and move the ball from one hand to another in a more protected way.
+If the ball handler baits the defender to reach for the ball, a quick behind the back dribble can be very effective in creating an open lane to the basket.

-Behind-the-back dribbling is also considered one of the flashier moves someone can perform.
+Behind-the-back dribbling is also considered one of the flashier moves someone can perform on the court.
 If a player messes up the move, teammates or coaches may yell at the player for trying to show off.
 However, when performed successfully, the move will likely draw the admiration of fans and players.